pombase/website/frontend/src/docs/downloads/names-and-identifiers.md

   file or directory.
 </div>

-These files are available in the [names and IDs directory](ftp://ftp.pombase.org/pombe/names_and_identifiers/)
+These files are available in the [names and IDs FTP directory](ftp://ftp.pombase.org/pombe/names_and_identifiers/)

 #### Systematic ID to UniProt accession number

 -   [PomBase2UniProt.tsv](ftp://ftp.pombase.org/pombe/names_and_identifiers/PomBase2UniProt.tsv)
-    tab-delimited file with the PomBase systematic identifier for each protein-conding gene mapped to the corresponding UniProt accession number
+    tab-delimited file with the PomBase systematic identifier for each protein-coding gene mapped to the corresponding UniProt accession number

 #### Gene names